IBM/automation-azure-infra-openshift/1-quickstart/1-aro/README.md

 </thead>
 <tbody>
 <tr>
-<td>105 - IBM VPC OpenShift</td>
+<td>105 - Azure ARO</td>
 <td>This layer provisions the Azure infrastructure and OpenShift.
-It will create a new VNet and other networking components required to support the OpenShift cluster.
-An existing registered DNS zone for the required domain name is required (refer to prerequisites).</td>
+It will create a new VNet and other networking components required to support the OpenShift cluster. </td>
 <td>
 <h4>Network</h4>
 <ul>